-$^{^{26}}$ Always assuming that there will be another issue.
+28Always assuming that there will be another issue.

-27Insert the "horses neighing nervously" sound from Young Frankenstein here.
+29Insert the "horses neighing nervously" sound from Young Frankenstein here.

-28What You See Is What You Get
+30What You See Is What You Get

-were not unknown.
+(They can be a pain in other ways, however.
+InDesign used a lot of resources on the little Mac Mini I was using and crashes, while not frequent, were not uncommon.
 LibreOffice has certain interface quirks that I just find frustrating, such as using sections to have different footers or headers.
 You can't have everything.)

 However, they aren't very amenable to version control, because they don't generate text files, but proprietary files.
 (I'm not sure about InDesign files, but .odt files are just a collection of .xml files and a few others.
 Change the .odt to .zip to see them.)
 While you can track these files in with version control software such as git, you can't see the differences between those files by running a simple git diff.
-You have to download the files in question, make sure they have different names so they don't overwrite each other, and check for differences manually.29
+You have to download the files in question, make sure they have different names so they don't overwrite each other, and check for differences manually.31